Paint and Finish

-The Zinc layer provides protections against this erossion process and prevents accelerated rusting in coastal and areas of extreme wind or weather.
+The Zinc layer provides itself as a sacraficial layer of protections against this erossion process and prevents accelerated rusting in coastal and areas of extreme wind or weather.

 You may also choose your railing and gate sections to be galvanised to be extra secure in knowing you have done all you can to cover your railings and ensure their longest lasting future and strength and minimise future maintenance from you.
 Some buyers also consider that they like the look of galvanised railings and it can suit and blend in or compliment a modern house design.